Sreeram04/Inverted_pendulum/README.md

 ii.
 Deep Q Network (DQN) and Double Deep Q Network (DDQN) is used for Discrete action space.

 ## Result :-
-Except for DQN the other agents were able to make the pendulum in a nearly stable upright position.
+Except for DQN the other agents were able to make the pendulum in a nearly stable upright position.<bt>
+Link to Result video :- https://youtu.be/sj55fVayNhQ

 ## Note:- Some Variables are created and not used